chvck/couchbase-jaeger-storage-plugin/README.md

 This plugin allows the reading and writing of spans, and the reading of dependencies to/from Jaeger over gRPC.

+> WARNING: This plugin is still under development.

 Usage
 -----
 To use this plugin you must first build (`go build`) and then create a `config.yaml` file based off of the example file.